imageio/imageio/README.md

 Imageio is a Python library that provides an easy interface to read and write a wide range of image data, including animated images, video, volumetric data, and scientific formats.
-It is cross-platform, runs on Python 2.7 and 3.4+, and is easy to install.
+It is cross-platform, runs on Python 3.5+, and is easy to install.
 </p>

 <h2>Example</h2>
 Here's a minimal example of how to use imageio.
 See the docs for
 <a href='http://imageio.readthedocs.io/en/latest/examples.html'>more examples</a>.
 <pre>
 import imageio